Sudan becomes third Arab state to set aside hostilities with Israel this year | Politics

 Netanyahu, reliant on bipartisan support for Israel in Washington, responded haltingly: ""Well, Mr. President, one thing I can tell you, is, um, uh, we appreciate the help for peace from anyone in America."
 Trump's aides view his pro-Israel policies as appealing to Christian evangelical voters, who are among his biggest supporters.

-The White House called Trump's intention to remove Sudan from the terrorism list a "pivotal turning point" for Khartoum, which is seeking to emerge from decades of isolation.
-Trump's aides have been pressing Sudan to normalize ties with Israel after the United Arab Emirates and Bahrain became the first Arab states in a quarter of a century to agree to formal links with Israel, forged largely through shared fears of Iran.

 The military and civilian leaders of Sudan's transitional government have been divided over how fast and how far to go in establishing ties with Israel.
 A sticking point in the negotiations was Sudan's insistence that any announcement of Khartoum's delisting from the terrorism designation not be explicitly linked to relations with Israel.
-The Sudanese premier wants approval from a yet-to-be formed parliament to proceed with broader normalization, and that may not be a quick progress given sensitivities and civilian-military differences.
+The Sudanese premier wants approval from a yet-to-be formed parliament to proceed with broader, formal normalization, and that may not be a quick process given sensitivities and civilian-military differences.
+It is still unclear when the assembly will be created.

-Egypt's President Abdel Fattah al-Sisi wrote on Twitter that he welcomed U.S.-backed efforts by Sudan and Israel to normalize relations, saying he valued "all efforts aimed at establishing regional peace and stability."
-Egypt signed a peace treaty with Israel in 1979.

 ALSO READ